Skip to main content

 The first panga leaving for Bluefields is around 6am.
 You will notice people move towards the river, follow suit.
 Listen for your boat number (displayed on ticket) and climb on.
 This is probably the part where we should mention the two most important words….
 Black.
 Bags.

 Your main bag will be placed under or on the front of the panga, and will most likely be covered.
-If you have a carryon, and most importantly a carry on with electronics, be sure to get some black bags in advanced of this trip!
+If you have a carryon, and most importantly a carry-on with electronics, be sure to get some black bags in advance of this trip!
 You WILL get wet on the panga, as will your belongings.
-To make you feel a little better, I had all our electronics and my laptop in my carryon bag, three black bags saved these from water damage.
+To make you feel a little better, I had all our electronics and my laptop in my carryon bag.
+Three black bags saved these from water damage.
 Yes, that is an overly paranoid three black bags.

 Overall, the panga takes 2.5 hours to Bluefields.
 It’s a stunning journey through a canyon of wilderness and a calm enough river.
 If you pass through a rain cloud, the captain will hand over a plastic sheet that covers the entire panga.
 All passengers will need to hold this over them.
 It’s a nice ice-breaker.
 Oh the life of luxury eh?!